Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training

-\textbf{Relative Pose Estimation Using \transnet{}:} To tackle the challenge of relative pose estimation between source and target point clouds, we introduce a novel algorithm that utilizes the \transnet{} network to optimize the transformation parameters directly.
+To tackle the challenge of relative pose estimation between source and target point clouds, we introduce a novel algorithm that utilizes the \transnet{} network to optimize the transformation parameters directly.
 The algorithm focuses on estimating the quaternions to minimize the difference between the transformed source and target embeddings, thus achieving precise alignment.

 The process, detailed in Algorithm \ref{algo}, starts by exploring a set of randomly generated quaternions $\{g_r\}$, representing potential rotations between the source and target.
-Each quaternion is evaluated in a bi-directional manner—applying the transformation to both the source and the target embeddings via $g_r$ and $g_r^{-1}$.
+Each quaternion is evaluated in a bi-directional manner, applying the transformation to both the source and the target embeddings via $g_r$ and $g_r^{-1}$.
 Here $g_r^{-1}$ is the inverse of $g_r$.
 The quaternions are refined through an iterative process, where each is adjusted according to the gradient update weighted by $\epsilon=0.01$.
 After updating the quaternions, it is essential to ensure they remain valid unit quaternions, which is achieved by the normalization step at line \ref{alg:normalization}.
 The quaternion associated with the minimum loss is designated as $g_{est}$ serving as the final solution for the alignment.
 This process ensures that the iterative refinement systematically approaches the global minimum of the loss landscape.
 In summary, this algorithm extends the capabilities of \transnet{} to solve relative pose estimation by optimizing quaternions to align global embeddings of point clouds.
 Although Algorithm \ref{algo} uses an iterative approach, the computational cost remains minimal because the optimization operates directly on pre-computed embeddings.
 It uses the lightweight COPE network to predict the displacements, avoiding repetitive backbone inference.
 Furthermore, the random initializations are independent and fully parallelizable on GPUs.
 This design ensures computational feasibility while avoiding the large rotational errors often occurring at high initial rotations.